jaybeeuu/jaybeeuu-dev/packages/posts/src/codecov/codecov.md

 Code coverage is one of those marmite topics.
 SOme people really want it, and others think it's a waste of time, or worse that coverage targets are toxic and dangerous.

 I decided a little while ago to try paying attention to coverage stats in this code base.
-I was pleasantly surprised at the insight it brought me and the way it changed how I thought about the tests I wass writing.
+I was pleasantly surprised at the insight it brought me and the way it changed how I thought about the tests I was writing.

 ## Some background

 I've always been on the side"I don't like it" side the argument.

-It seems to me that if you'r following TDD or similar workflows, i.e. testing is an instrinsic part of the way you build software, then you don't need a coverage target, you're not aiming to fill in th missing blanks, and you don't need to see what's not covered since you already wrote your tests for the behaviour you want before, or during development... you can't have any blanks.
+It seems to me that if you're following TDD or similar workflows, i.e. testing is an intrinsic part of the way you build software, then you don't need a coverage target, you're not aiming to fill in the missing blanks, and you don't need to see what's not covered since you already wrote your tests for the behaviour you want before, or during development... you can't have any blanks.

 I've also seen and heard of some horror stories.